Ichak Adizes

+Ichak Kalderon Adizes (/iːtsˈxɑːk əˈdiːzɪs/ uh-DEE-ziss) is a global management consultant, academic, and author known for contributing to organizational development and corporate lifecycles.

 Early life

-Ichak Adizes was born in North Macedonia.
-As a Jewish child during World War II, he hid in Albania as a Muslim for protection.
+Ichak Adizes is an Israeli-American.
+He was born in North Macedonia.
+As a Jewish child during World War II, he hid as a Muslim for protection in Albania.
 The story was documented in a film entitled I Want To Remember, He Wants To Forget.

 In 1948, Adizes moved with his family to Israel, where he served in the Israel Defense Forces.
 After completing his undergraduate education, he moved to the United States in 1963, where he obtained a doctorate degree in business from Columbia University.

 Career

 From 1967 to 1982 Adizes was a tenured professor at UCLA, then at Stanford, Tel Aviv University, Hebrew University and Columbia University's executive programs.

 Adizes founded the Adizes Institute, which is based in Santa Barbara, California.
 He is well known in the corporate world for developing the PAEI management model in early 1970s, that categorizes managers into four key roles Producer, Administrator, Entrepreneur and Integrator.

-Adizes was named as one of the top communicators in the world alongside Pope Francis, Dalai Lama, Angela Merkel as per the 2017 Holmes Report.